Chemical bonding of water: Lewis structure and valence bond theory

 The Lewis structure of H_{2}O describes the bonds as two sigma bonds between the central oxygen atom and the two peripheral hydrogen atoms with oxygen having two lone pairs of electrons.
 Valence bond theory suggests that H_{2}O is sp^{3} hybridized in which the 2s atomic orbital and the three 2p orbitals of oxygen are hybridized to form four new hybridized orbitals which then participate in bonding by overlapping with the hydrogen 1s orbitals.
 As such, the predicted shape and bond angle of sp^{3} hybridization is tetrahedral and 109.5°.
 This is in open agreement with the true bond angle of 104.45°.
 The difference between the predicted bond angle and the measured bond angle is traditionally explained by the electron repulsion of the two lone pairs occupying two sp^{3} hybridized orbitals.
 While valence bond theory is suitable for predicting the geometry and bond angle of H_{2}O, its prediction of electronic states does not agree with the experimentally measured reality.
-In the valence bond model, the two sigma bonds are of identical energy and so are the two lone pairs since they both resides in the same bonding and nonbonding orbitals, thus corresponding to two energy levels in the photoelectronic spectrum.
+In the valence bond model, the two sigma bonds are of identical energy and so are the two lone pairs since they both reside in the same bonding and nonbonding orbitals, thus corresponding to two energy levels in the photoelectronic spectrum.
 In other words, if water was formed from two identical O-H bonds and two identical sp^{3} lone pairs on the oxygen atom as predicted by valence bond theory, then its photoelectron spectrum (PES) would have two (degenerate) peaks and energy, one for the two O-H bonds and the other for the two sp^{3} lone pairs.
 However, the photoelectronic spectrum of H_{2}O reveals four different energy levels that correspond to the ionization energies of the two bonding and two nonbonding pairs of elections at 12.6eV, 14.7eV, 18.5eV, and 32.2eV.
 This suggest that neither the two O-H bonds nor the two sp^{3} lone pairs are degenerate in energy.